 As Muslim parents, one of our major concerns is that our kids learn Arabic in order to be able to read the Quran.
 When you’re homeschooling or your child attends a secular school, well, let’s just say this concern tends to become a little bit more amplified which may just end up turning into a bit of an anxiety disorder.
 Yes there is an undocumented mental illness that plagues us as Muslim parents, I call it the how-will-my-kid-learn-Arabic syndrome.
 This can get really bad if you are not a native speaker!
-Thankfully, there is a cure ! and a free downloadable checklist here.
+Thankfully, there is a cure ! and a free downloadable checklist to download at the bottom of this list.

 So how and when do you start teaching your kiddo Arabic especially when you’re not so savvy with the language, you know, kinda like yours truly, ummm… me!
 The first good news is you don’t need to speak Arabic to start teaching your kiddos Arabic.
 I do not speak a word of Arabic, but that has not stopped me, and my child has not only learned her letters but on her way to learning to read Arabic alhamdulillah.
 So yes, there is hope and yes, you can do it!
 The second good news is that teaching your kid Arabic is so much easier now with the plethora of online references one can refer to and awesome resources that are being created to help us teach Arabic!